Riverton High School (Utah): Silver Rush

 As Silver Rush expanded, additional fundraising events were held, including a yearly Battle of the Bands competition, (Note: Riverton High’s first Battle of the Bands was organized by the school’s PTSA on January 10, 2007 as an event separate from Silver Rush; the contest began donating proceeds to Silver Rush at least as early as the winter of the 2008-2009 school year.)
 Mr. Silver Rush (a male beauty pageant), community auctions, charitable donations from the proceeds of product fundraisers held by local businesses, and benefit concerts, including several featuring Jon Schmidt, one featuring Collin Raye, and one featuring Alex Boyé and David Osmond.

 In December 2015, Silver Rush raised approximately $130,000 for Mitchell’s Journey.

 In December 2016, Silver Rush raised approximately $191,000 for Millie’s Princess Foundation.
 Since 1999, Silver Rush raised a total of over a million dollars as of December 2016.

 In December 2017, Silver Rush raised approximately $178,000 for the Now I Can Foundation.

 In December 2018, Silver Rush raised approximately $210,000 for Shelter Kids.

 In December 2019, Silver Rush raised approximately $176,076 for South Valley Services.

 In December 2020, Silver Rush raised approximately $90,100 for Bear O’ Care during the COVID-19 pandemic.

 In December 2021, Silver Rush raised approximately $194,000 for The Single Parent Project.

 In December 2022, Silver Rush raised approximately $262,229 for the Children’s Justice Center, which at the time was the most money raised by Riverton High School’s Silver Rush.

 In December 2023, Silver Rush raised approximately $207,667 for The Sharing Place.

 In December 2024, Silver Rush raised approximately $173,487 for The Refuge Utah.

+In December 2025, Silver Rush raised approximately $257,300 for We Give Hope Foundation, and Jordan School District’s Mental Health Access Program.